joakimsahlstrom/twyn/README.md

 # twyn!
 Twyn maps json to java, using jackson under the hood.
-It allows for lenient data parsing with less code.
+It allows for lenient parsing with less code.

 Requires Java 8.
-Currently relies on Proxy.newProxyInstance(...) so not performance is rather average.
+Currently relies on java proxies so performance is rather average.

 ##Features:
 ###Twyn only requires interfaces for mapping
-Given this json where only firstname and country is interesting:
+Given this json where only "firstname" and "country" is interesting:
 ```json
 {
 	"firstname" : "John",